DON’T TOUCH THE ARK!

 Counting from the time of Adam and Eve to the end of the operation of the spiritual fulfillment of the Day of Atonement, I would venture that we are about halfway through the struggle of good against evil.
 I believe the final battle has begun.

 This means that titanic spiritual battles are in the offing.
 Antichrist shall face Jesus Christ; the Spirit of God shall face the False Prophet; God shall confront Satan.
 These wars will continue in the spirit world until evil has been driven completely from the heavens.

 Only when the great war has been won will there be righteousness, love, peace, and joy on the earth; for God’s will must be done in the heavens before it can be done on the earth.

-As I have written so many times, if we are to survive these colossal events and stand in triumph before the Son of Man, we will have to learn to live by the Life of Jesus.
-Our thinking, speaking, and acting will have to be in line with the thinking, speaking, and acting of the Lord Jesus.
+As I have written so many times, if we are to survive these colossal events and stand in triumph before the Son of Man, we must learn to live by the Life of Jesus.
+Our thinking, speaking, and acting must be in conformity with the will of the Lord Jesus for us.

 Every work that has not been wrought in Christ shall be shaken and removed from God’s Presence.

 And he made known to us the mystery of his will according to his good pleasure, which he purposed in Christ, to be put into effect when the times will have reached their fulfillment—to bring all things in heaven and on earth together under one head, even Christ.
 (Ephesians 1:9,10)

 Since we have insisted on trying to be Daddy’s helper, the Christian work is in confusion today.
 One of the more destructive aspects of the confusion is the notion that once a person “accepts Christ” there is no further step in the program of redemption.
 The statement is made that Christ has “done it all” on the cross; that our judgment was completed on the cross.
 Yet Peter tells us that judgment begins with the household of God.